roboogle/gtkmvc3/gtkmvco/docs/manual/install.rst

      |          +------ ...
      |
      +-------- ...

+By prepending `external` to :mod:`sys.path`, *gtkmvc* will be found as if it was installed regularly.

 Section :doc:`progen` presents a little utility to build a project based on *gtkmvc* from scratch. `progen` generates a structure similar